-f) Focus Credit Solutions
+h.
+Focus Credit Solutions

-We offer clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of our affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC.
+HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of its affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS"), a wholly owned subsidiary of its parent company, Focus Financial Partners, LLC.
 Please see Items 5 and 10 for further discussion of these services and other important information.